Tromsø: Aurora Hunt with Citizen Science

 Tromsø: Aurora Hunt with Citizen Science - What the Reviews Say

 The majority of reviews are glowing—4.6 out of 5 based on 473 reviews—with many travelers highlighting the guides’ professionalism, knowledge, and dedication to finding clear skies.
-Comments rave about the delicious homemade food, especially the vegan options, and the stunning photography opportunities.
+Comments love the delicious homemade food, especially the vegan options, and the stunning photography opportunities.

 Several reviewers mention that the guides go above and beyond—driving into Finland for a better view, patiently helping with camera setup, and keeping everyone safe and comfortable despite Arctic weather.